-This leaves her with a smoldering case of guilt and a substantial amount of low self-esteem.
-She makes up for this by being as perfect as possible.
+This leaves her with a smoldering case of guilt and low self-esteem.
+She makes up for this by becoming a perfectionist.
 She also enables William’s bad behavior.

 Her need for control strains her marriage.
-A convert to Catholicism, Mary doesn’t believe in divorce and remains in the unhappy union, causing further stress to her children, husband, and herself.
+A convert to Catholicism, Mary doesn’t believe in divorce and remains in the unhappy union.
+This causes further stress to her children, her husband, and herself.

 The Second Generation: Abandonment, Addiction, and perfection